Inclusive Course and Curriculum Design

 Authentic assessment in professional disciplines

-In higher education and research contexts, authentic assessment — tasks that reflect what graduates and practitioners actually do — has a dual advantage.
-It is more motivating for learners, and it is often more inclusive by default, because it draws on the knowledge and professional contexts learners already bring, rather than requiring mastery of a narrowly defined academic form.
+In higher education and research contexts, authentic assessment — tasks that reflect what graduates and practitioners actually do — has a dual advantage: it is more motivating for learners, and it is often more inclusive by default.
+It draws on the professional contexts and knowledge learners already bring, rather than requiring mastery of a narrowly defined academic form.
+A researcher designing and documenting a genuine inquiry process, a public sector professional analysing a real policy problem from their organizational context, or a graduate student producing a discipline-relevant output for an actual audience is demonstrating competency in a format that directly reflects their working reality.
+The assessment is rigorous because the task is real.

-Assessment innovation in professional and academic programs often runs into legitimate institutional concerns.
-It is worth addressing them directly.
+Assessment innovation in professional and academic programs runs into legitimate institutional concerns.
+They are worth addressing directly.

 On academic integrity

-Flexible assessment formats, particularly those tied to authentic professional contexts, are often more difficult to plagiarize than standardized formats — because they require the learner to apply knowledge to a specific situation, not reproduce a general argument.
-Authentic tasks produce more individualized work, not less.
+Flexible formats tied to authentic professional contexts are typically more difficult to plagiarise than standardised formats — because they require the learner to apply knowledge to a specific situation, not reproduce a general argument.
+Authentic tasks produce more individualised work, not less.

 On comparability

 Comparability across learners is produced by shared, transparent criteria — not by identical formats.
-If the criteria are clear and consistently applied, two learners who demonstrate the same competency through different formats can be equitably evaluated.
 This is standard practice in professional licensure and competency-based education.

 On grade equity

-Research on flexible and alternative assessment consistently shows that learner performance improves when assessment formats are better aligned to learning outcomes — particularly for learners from underrepresented groups who are often disadvantaged by assessment formats that assume a narrow cultural and linguistic background.
-The concern should be about equity of outcomes, not equivalence of formats.
+Research on flexible and alternative assessment consistently shows that learner performance improves when formats are better aligned to learning outcomes — particularly for learners from underrepresented groups who are often disadvantaged by formats that assume a narrow cultural and linguistic background.

 On governance

 Assessment innovation requires a clear rationale that can be articulated to academic committees, professional bodies, and accreditation reviewers.
-The rationale is straightforward: these assessments measure the intended learning outcomes more directly than the alternatives, and they do so in ways that give all learners a genuine opportunity to demonstrate their competency.
+The rationale is straightforward: these assessments measure the intended learning outcomes more directly, and do so in ways that give all learners a genuine opportunity to demonstrate competency.

-No two curriculum design engagements look the same.
+No two curriculum design engagements are the same.
 The decisions an organization makes about scope, entry point, who is involved, and what constraints are in play determine what kind of design process is appropriate and what it can realistically produce.
-Understanding these dimensions helps set honest expectations — and make better use of the process.

 What shapes a curriculum design engagement